coffee-clang/cup-components/docs/BUILD.md

 because they are native-only in the current repository.
 Internally that one value becomes both host and target.
 This prevents unsupported host/target combinations from being represented by the workflow interface.

-### LLVM tool input
+### LLVM matrix and tool input

-The LLVM workflow also accepts one tool name:
+The LLVM workflow can run either one selected tool/platform pair or the complete supported native matrix. `full_matrix=true` expands the workflow to every combination of:

 ```text
 clang